DylanE415/Poker_app/readme.md

 - go run
 - copy the hash and put it into the users.json file

+to make build folder run build.sh(builds a binary for linux x86)

 *important notes*
 - card ranks are 2-14
 - suits are "H", "C", "S", "D"